sqrl-planner/gator-app/README.md

 #### Pulling and syncing data

-If your database is empty, you'll need timetable information to use gator.
-Start by pulling the latest data from all monitored repos by running the following command:
+You'll need to retrieve timetable information to use gator.
+Start by pulling the latest data from all monitored datasets by running the following command:
 ```shell
 docker-compose run web "poetry run gator data get"
 ```